 What is a soft credit search?

 Not every instance of your credit report being checked by a lender will result in a visible ‘footprint’ being left on your report.
-There is such a thing as a ‘soft credit search’ or a ‘soft credit check’, which is recorded in your credit history, but is not visible to lenders.
-This includes things such as identity checks and quotations, where a company confirms the details you have provided are correct when offering you a quote e.g. for an insurance policy.
+There is such a thing as a ‘soft credit search’ or a ‘soft credit check’, which is recorded in your credit history, but is not visible to other lenders.
+This includes things such as identity checks and quotations, where a company confirms the details you have provided are correct when offering you a quote.

 There are also eligibility tools offered by websites like Money Saving Expert or by high street banks, that can check how likely you are to have your application accepted without performing a full credit search.
 Identity checks, quotations and other types of soft search are recorded on your credit report so that there is a transparent record of who has been viewing your credit history, but do not affect your creditworthiness.

-If you are interested in checking details of your credit history, including past credit searches, you can get online access to your credit report with the FREE Equifax Credit Report & Score product which is free for 30 days and £14.95 a month thereafter.
+If you are interested in checking details of your credit history, including past credit searches, you can get online access to your credit report with your Equifax Credit Report & Score, which is free for 30 days and £7.95 a month thereafter.